DragonMinded/PyStreaming/README.md

 to be doodled and submitted by chatters.
 The stream chat itself can be disabled or default to hidden on a per-streamer basis by the site admin.
 The site admin can also assign Mastodon account ownership to a particular streamer so that the streaming page can be displayed as a verified link.
+If the site admin makes multiple themes available, users of the site can select a theme both when connecting to chat and within the chat using a command.

 # Setup